cloudflare/cloudflare-docs/products/waf/src/content/custom-rules/custom-firewall/skip/api-examples.md

 Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to configure Custom Rules via API.

 The `skip` action supports different [skip options](/custom-rules/custom-firewall/skip/options), according to the security features or products that you wish to skip.

-The following sections cover the different scenarios available for Custom Firewall rules.
+The following sections provide examples for the different skip rule scenarios available for Custom Firewall rules.

 Take the following into account regarding the provided examples: